nrfconnect/sdk-nrf/applications/connectivity_bridge/README.rst

 ********

 The Connectivity bridge acts as a USB composite device, exposing two UART interfaces to a USB host as two CDC ACM devices.
-The mapping of the UART interfaces are done in the following way:
+The mapping of the UART interfaces is done in the following way:

 .. list-table::
    :header-rows: 1